More Christian Fundamentalism from Cris Putnam

 In the Bible creation account, God says humans would be created in his image.
 Satan repeats this, combining it with the idea that humans would not die.
 If Satan lied then it was a partial lie, unless God also lied.
 I posit that God did not lie: we were and are yet being created in the image of God, which increasingly entails emulation of the creative capacity of God.

-[Thanks for reading!
-You might also like "Response to Cris Putnam on Christian Transhumanism".]
+If you like these thoughts, you might also like “Response to Cris Putnam on Christian Transhumanism.”